Streampunk/beamengine/README.md

   throw new Error(`Unknown worker ${job.job.function} on queue "media_workers".`);
 });
 ```

+The `beamengine` modules exports access to the [`redisio` API](doc/redisio.md) and the ability to listen to craete a job queue consumer.
+The benefit of using the `queue` function to create the worker is that it will be configured using the local configuration parameters for connection to redis.

 Exceptions thrown from within redisio calls are [Javascript Errors](https://nodejs.org/api/errors.html#errors_class_error).
 The code above translates appropriate errors to [Boom](https://www.npmjs.com/package/boom) so as to provide an informative response with an appropriate status code.